mozilla/pkipolicy/rootstore/policy.md

 ### 7.1 Inclusions ###

-We will determine which CA certificates are included in software products distributed by Mozilla, based on the benefits and risks of such inclusion to typical users of those products.
+We will determine which CA certificates are included in Mozilla's root program based on the benefits and risks of such inclusion to typical users of our products.
 We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a public process, based on objective and verifiable criteria.

-We will not charge any fees to have a CA’s certificate(s) distributed with our software products.
+We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root program.

-We reserve the right to not include certificates from a particular CA in our software products.
+We reserve the right to not include certificates from a particular CA in our root program.
 This includes (but is not limited to) cases where we believe that a CA has caused undue risks to users’ security, for example, by: